litestar-org/litestar/docs/usage/13-lifecycle-hooks.md

 ## After Response

 The `after_response` hook is called after the response has been awaited, that is - after a response has been sent to the requester.
-It receives either a sync or async function that receives the `Request` object.
+It receives either a sync or async function that receives the [`Request`][starlite.connection.Request] object.
 The function should not return any values.
 This hook is meant for data post-processing, transmission of data to third party services, gathering of metrics etc.

 ```python
 from starlite import Starlite, Request